Superconductivity of repulsive spinless fermions with sublattice potentials: Supplemental Material

 \subsection{Weak-coupling results}

-In the weak coupling regime we apply a truncated unity functional renormalization group approach.
-We a sharp energy cutoff~\cite{RevModPhys.84.299}, thus the critical energy scale can be interpreted as a critical temperature modulo an unknown scaling factor.
+In the weak coupling regime, we apply a truncated unity functional renormalization group approach.
+The FRG flavor we employ is a method to construct unbiased single and two-particle interactions from a set of flow equations.
+While three- and four-body interactions are not counted as objects themselves, they are partially included via virtual processes in the two-particle interaction.
+We use a sharp energy cutoff~\cite{RevModPhys.84.299}, thus the critical energy scale can be interpreted as a critical temperature modulo an unknown scaling factor.
 We calculate the vertex on a $24\times 24$ momentum mesh for both lattices, with a refinement for the bubble integration mesh of $45 \times 45$.
-On the square lattice we include the 25/29 nearest neighbors in the truncated unity per site within the unit cell for the honeycomb/square lattice.
+On the square lattice, we include the 25/29 nearest neighbors in the truncated unity per site within the unit cell for the honeycomb/square lattice.
 We use a Bogacki–Shampine adaptive integrator for the integration of the flow equations, allowing for a maximal absolute error of $10^{-2}$ per integration step.
 The results of the FRG simulations are visualized in Fig.~\ref{fig:my_label}.
 To distinguish different phases, we inspect the behavior of the maximal eigenvalues of each channel during the flow in combination with an inspection of the dominant eigenvectors at the end of the flow.
-These eigenvectors encode the symmetry and specific type of the instability.
+These eigenvectors encode symmetries and specific types of instability.
 In the case of $p_{y}/p_{x}$ we find the two eigenvectors to be exactly degenerate.
 In the real space representation we define $p_{x/y} = \textrm{sign}(\vec{v}_{x/y}\cdot \vec{d}) \delta_{\vec{v}_{x/y}, \vec{d}}$ with $\vec{v}_{x} = (1,0)$, $\vec{v}_{y} = (0,1)$ and $\vec{d}$ is the vectorial distance between two sites.
-To distinguish all possible linear combinations $\cos(\theta)p_{x}+e^{i\phi}\sin(\theta)p_{y}$ we perform a single step mean-field calculation and compare the free energy of each starting configuration, as can be seen in Fig.~\ref{fig:freeenergy}.
+To distinguish all possible linear combinations $\cos(\theta)p_{x}+e^{i\phi}\sin(\theta)p_{y}$ we perform a single-step mean-field calculation and compare the free energy of each starting configuration, as can be seen in Fig.~\ref{fig:freeenergy}.
 To calculate the Chern number in the gapped phase, we employ the method described in Ref.~\cite{Fukui_2005}.